sdziallas/comp55/docs/labs/12-A-Hash2.md

 **Make sure that your project folder looks like this** -
 ![gradle project folder icon](lab12media/media/gradleprojecticon.png) -
 notice the icon in the upper left.
-That is something new that our projects will have from now on that introduce us to **gradle**, which is an industry tool made for helping folks with a variety of issues that occur with building projects.
+That is something new that our projects will have as they use **gradle**, which is an industry tool made for helping folks with a variety of issues that occur with building projects.
 We'll use it to help us manage additional libraries that you will need for your projects.